-While many Nigerian may not be naming things as I am here.
+While much of Nigeria may not be naming things as I am here.
 It is nonetheless an undercurrent of why they are protesting.
 They have no trust that what is needed for tomorrow will be there, that they will even be able to obtain it if it is somewhere to be obtained.
-It could be that the circumstances that force them culturally to accept a daily sub-existence with little belief in the day beyond the day they are living, brings no cause to understand why humans dies, “sickness” is as good a cause as any other.
+It could be that the circumstances that force them culturally to accept a daily sub-existence with little belief in the day beyond the day they are living, brings no cause to understand why humans die, “sickness” is as good a cause as any other.

-As for the photo of the grave I found it interesting in that oddly there was a wooden cross like object above the grave by the street corner.
+As for the photo of the grave, I found it interesting in that oddly there was a wooden cross like object above the grave by the street corner.
 I was struck by how close the grave was to the street side, and the cross like object that had nothing to do with the significance of the woman’s grave.
-It was simply left behind to be reused come Monday morning when the protestors will take to the streets, blocking roads and preventing daily life from proceeding.
+It was simply left behind to be reused come Monday morning when the protesters will take to the streets, blocking roads and preventing daily life from proceeding.
 The protests were called off for the weekend.
-They seem to operate a business like schedule, 7-4 Monday- Friday until Union and Government come to a settlement over the price of fuel. ( 1/20/2012- update, the strike is over for now and fuel prices are set at 97 naira per liter-previous to the strike prices were 65 naira per liter and they jumped to 150 naira per liter and this spaked the nationwide protests in the streets.)
+They seem to operate on banker's hours, 7-4 Monday- Friday until Union and Government come to a settlement over the price of fuel. ( 1/20/2012- update, the strike is over for now and fuel prices are set at 97 naira per liter-previous to the strike prices were 65 naira per liter and they jumped to 140 naira per liter and this sparked the nationwide protests in the streets.)

-The child with the wheel was playing the child’s game of rolling a tier or wheel like object with a stick and running behind it.
+The child with the wheel was playing the child’s game of rolling a tier or wheel-like object with a stick and running behind it.
 It is an interesting interaction to watch.
-However when the child saw me taking pictures he picked up his tier and ran.
-Again I cannot account for the seemingly shy behavior over having your picture taken.
+However, when the child saw me taking pictures he picked up his tier and ran.
+Again I cannot account for the seemingly shy behavior of having your picture taken.
 It is not that many will not pose for you, but who wants a posed image?
-The only thing I can think of is that posing provides an opportunity for consent of their image and candid shots do not.
+The only thing I can think of is that posing provides an opportunity for the consent of their image and candid shots do not.
 Now how children are aware of that I cannot account for, therefore, my theory is moot.

-Yes people are protesting and rightly so, life is not easy for the average Nigerian and this image is proof of that fact.
+Yes, people are protesting and rightly so, life is not easy for the average Nigerian and this image is proof of that fact.
 Keep in mind that Nigeria is the most populated African Country, it is like the India of Africa.
-So the concept of the Average Nigerian really means most of the people suffer every day, they tote water and shop wood on a regular.
+So the concept of the Average Nigerian really means most of the people suffer every day, they tote water and chop wood on a regular.

-However they rarely complain of their circumstances.
-They generally admit that it is not easy, but they counter this reality with a “we must adapt to whatever is happening” perspective of their lives.
+However, they rarely complain of their circumstances.
+They generally admit that it is not easy, but they counter this reality with a “we must adapt to whatever is happening” perspective.
 I will take a risk and say that it is perhaps to me a perplexing state of mind as it was to the white slavers and the Northern interlopers to see the “singing slaves.”
-It was beyond the slaver’s comprehension to understand that from the position of humanity the enslaved person knew they were human and thus may have been prone to singing and thus came the stereotype of the “happy slave.” please do not misunderstand I am not comparing Nigerians to “happy slaves” but I am suggesting that the issue of their sense of humanity deserves acknowledgment, and in their willingness to “adapt” they are in fact singing.
+It was beyond the slaver’s comprehension to understand that from the position of humanity the enslaved person knew they were human and thus may have been prone to singing and thus came the stereotype of the “happy slave.” please do not misunderstand I am not comparing Nigerians to “happy slaves” but I am suggesting that the issue of their sense of humanity deserves acknowledgment and in their willingness to “adapt” they are in fact singing.
 Only now they are protesting so I guess they have gone from adapting to demanding.
-E ku E Se O!!!!
+E ku E Se O!!!! (well done O!)